pablo-benito/SOWFA-installation/README.md

 Normally all those packages can be directly downloaded from the repositories of your Linux distribution, so there is no need to download and compile them.

-It's impossible to cover all the combinations of OS, package versions and environments, so this document assumes that the machine used to compile the code, runs an Ubuntu 16.04.3 LTS, with OpenMPI as MPI library.
+It's impossible to cover all the combinations of OS, package versions and environments, so this document assumes that the machine used to compile the code, runs an Ubuntu 16.04 LTS or Ubuntu 18.04, with OpenMPI as MPI library.
 If you use another OS, or another environment (like Environment Modules) you must adapt the commands to your specific requirements.

-As we said, on a Ubuntu 16.04.3 LTS machine all those packages can be installed simply typing:
+As we said, on an Ubuntu 16.04/18.04 machine all those packages can be installed simply typing:

 ```bash
 $ sudo apt install build-essential flex bison gfortran git cmake python python-dev  \